pity7736/programming-course/docs/data_type.md

 Floats are a number representation with fractional part (e.g. `1.0`, `5.0`, `10.0`, `11.5`).
 It's handled with `float` object.

+### Booleans

+Boolean are a truth representation.
+Basically boolean are integers with a domain of two values: 0 and 1.

 ### Complex